hazeez/study/docs/statistics/hypothesis_testing_04.md

 		- How far individual values vary from their respective group mean.

 !!!
 Note
 	We will compute the F score both manually as well as using excel.
-If you want to move on with excel computation only, you may skip the below section and can proceed with computation with excel (using data-analysis addin) only.
+If you want to move on with excel computation only, you may skip the below section and can proceed with computation with excel (using data-analysis addin).

 ### Formula